zouyaoji/vue-cesium/docs/md/en/tool/vc-navigation.md

 # VcNavigation

-The `vc-navigation` component is used to load the navigation compass widget. [es6-cesium-navigation](https://github.com/zouyaoji/es6-cesium-navigation)。
+The `vc-navigation` component is used to load the navigation compass widget. **Note:** This component requires `vue-cesium / vc-navigation.css`.

 ## Example